dasgeekchannel/scarlett2i2daemon.conf/README.md

 Type $ sudo nano /etc/pulse/daemon.conf
 *Note you can substitute nano for vi or vim if you're awesome enough

-Make the changes you see here.
+Make the changes you see here on Github in the daemon.conf file to your daemon.conf file.
 Save and restart computer
 Success